HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/product_overview/index.md

 DX Compose is delivered as a set of container images and attached Helm charts to deploy to a Kubernetes system or Docker Compose.
 Note that DX Compose is not supported for a non-container installation.

 !!!note
-    In this release, instructions for use of select features are located in the [HCL Digital Experience Help Center](https://opensource.hcltechsw.com/digital-experience/latest/){target="_blank"}.
+    In this release, instructions for using select features are located in the [HCL Digital Experience Help Center](https://opensource.hcltechsw.com/digital-experience/latest/){target="_blank"}.
 These will be documented in the HCL Digital Experience Compose Help Center in future releases.